alexanderhli/crypto-arb/README.md

 # crypto-arb
 This is a realtime trading program written in Python that performs pair trades and statistical arbitrage on a wide variety of cryptocurrency exchanges using multiple currencies.
-It is a limited but functional demo of proprietary trading software used and developed by Epsilon Zero LLP.
+It is a demo of proprietary trading software used and developed by Epsilon Zero LLP.

 **Functionality**